 Students pursuing two majors under different degrees (BFA, BM, BS/BA, or BTP) automatically receive two diplomas and do not have to apply for a concurrent degree.

 Up to 9 units of graduate work can be counted toward the undergraduate degree and later applied to the graduate degree.
-The units and GPA for graduate courses taken as part of the combined program will count toward the undergraduate degree.
+The units and GPA for graduate courses taken as part of the accelerated program will count toward the undergraduate degree.
 Students must earn a grade of B or higher for these course units to apply to the graduate degree.
 The GPA for these graduate courses will not count toward the graduate degree.

 Graduate tuition and fees are assessed for graduate level courses taken on the undergraduate career and are not covered by undergraduate tuition.